<img height="1" width="1" src="https://www.facebook.com/tr?id=414339248965737&amp;ev=PageView &amp;noscript=1">

 20/20 Onsite eliminates the blind spot in clinical research: Off-site eye exams open clinical trials up to unnecessary risks, jeopardizing their success and compromising efficiency.
 Our Mobile Vision Clinics and trained ophthalmic staff increase accessibility to clinical vision care, even in areas with a scarcity of ophthalmologists.

-Read on to understand how the current shortage of ophthalmologists in the United States could impact your ophthalmic — or non-ophthalmic — clinical trial.
+Read on to understand how the current shortage of ophthalmologists in the United States could impact your clinical trial with ocular endpoints.

 The reality of the ophthalmologist shortage: 1 for every 17,235 patients